QMCPACK/qmcpack/nexus/sphinx_docs/examples.rst

   "excitation = [’up’, ’-11 +12’]".
 Band/twist index and energy indexes
   of the orbitals can be found in "einspline" files or they can be determined after parsing the "nscf.out" file using PwscfAnalyzer.
+  In addition to these options, "excitation = ['up','lowest']" can also be specified which will execute a homo-lumo excitation based on the energetic ordering of the orbitals.
+Nexus also allows singlet and triplet excitation types.
+Please refer to ``vmc_excitation_alternatives.py`` for examples using the various excitation types.
   Examples on how to do are provided in Lab 5 of the QMCPACK manual.

 ::